Review Your Results

 However, if you just stop there and go off to celebrate or jump straight into your next task, then you’ve wasted a big opportunity.

-One of the key things we do every week in Project Passion is to review your results.
+One of the key things we do every week in Project Done is to review your results.
 We do this in two simple steps.

 1 Black and White Review

 The first way we review your results is black and white.
-(We actually use Red or Green dots in Project Passion – red = stop, green = go).
+(We actually use Red or Green dots in Project Done – red = stop, green = go).
 Essentially we want to say:

 - I got these sales